christophstrasen/WorldObserver/docs_internal/runtime_controller.md

 Actions:
 - probes enabled (default caps)
-- scheduler budget uses the configured “normal” value
+- scheduler budget uses the configured “normal” value as a baseline; runtime may temporarily raise it to burn backlog, but will decay back toward baseline once pressure is gone

 ### 7.2 Mode: Degraded (safety mode)

 Entry conditions (examples; thresholds must be tuned empirically):
-- `woMaxTickMs` repeatedly exceeds budget (spikes)
+- `tickSpikeMs` repeatedly exceeds budget (spikes; e.g. at least 2 spikes in a row)
 - `woAvgTickMs` exceeds budget for a sustained window
 - drops are increasing quickly (buffer at capacity)

 Actions:
 - throttle probes first (reduce caps, possibly disable)
-- reduce drain budget growth; clamp `maxItemsPerTick`
+- reduce effective drain budget if WO is CPU-bound, but allow “burn backlog” increases when we have headroom
 - warn once per window with summary + suggested user actions

 Exit conditions: